csswizardry/csswizardry.github.com/_posts/2018-05-21-identifying-auditing-discussing-third-parties.md

 retargeting, tracking, etc.).

-The reason these discussions are usually so difficult to have is because engineers have a tendency to apportion blame—<q>Marketing did this</q>, <q>the tag manager does that</q>—and you’ll rarely make progress if you appear to be blaming someone.
+The reason these discussions are usually so difficult to have is because engineers have a tendency to apportion blame — <q>Marketing did this</q>, <q>the tag manager does that</q> — and you’ll rarely make progress if you appear to be blaming someone.
 You can’t rock up to your marketing department and tell them that everything they do day-in, day-out is bad for the site.
 We need a much more _ask, don’t tell_ approach.

 To facilitate this, I devised a small Google Sheet that consumes your _Request Map_ data, and presents the information in a much more digestible and objective format.
-By pulling the data into a more universal style—like ’em or loathe ’em, everyone understands a spreadsheet—we’re much better equipped to begin discussing these issues with people who aren’t used to waterfall charts, flame graphs, and spider diagrams.
+By pulling the data into a more universal style — like ’em or loathe ’em, everyone understands a spreadsheet — we’re much better equipped to begin discussing these issues with people who aren’t used to waterfall charts, flame graphs, and spider diagrams.